angel-vladov/mobile-slider/readme.md

 # Mobile Slider

-> Convert a list of items into a slider (carousel) when viewed on mobile devices.
+> Converts a list of items into a slider (carousel) when viewed on mobile devices.

 ## Getting Started